Frequently Asked Questions

 23) How do I file a wage claim?

-The law provides that workers who have not received the prevailing wage rate on a public works contract may file a complaint with the Department of Labor and Industry, Wage and Hour Unit.
-A wage complaint form can be obtained at your local Job Service or from the Wage and Hour Unit by calling (406) 444-5600 or visiting here.
+The law provides that workers who have not received the prevailing wage rate on a public works contract may file a complaint with the Department of Labor and Industry, Investigation Section.
+A wage complaint form can be obtained at your local Job Service or from the Employment Relations Division by calling (406) 444-6543 or visiting here.

 24) What happens when a complaint is filed?

-The Labor Standards Bureau, Wage and Hour Unit, will conduct an investigation to determine the merits of the complaint and issue a determination of its findings.
+The Compliance and Investigations Bureau will conduct an investigation to determine the merits of the complaint and issue a determination of its findings.
 If a violation has been determined, the contractor, subcontractor or employer may be subject to penalties.

 25) Does it cost to file a claim?